Slyyoursenpai/Labelhub-Testing---Selenium/README.md

 # Labelhub-Testing---Selenium
-Selenium Python was used for Functional Testing of Labelhub, a webapp under the Bangladesh Government, for labelling and annotating texts for Natural Language Processing uses in Bangla.
+Selenium Python was used for automated Functional Testing of Labelhub, a web app under the Bangladesh Government, for labeling and annotating texts for Natural Language Processing uses in Bangla.

+Use Cases tested include Signup/Login and Account Creation for different roles such as Admin, Annotator etc, Group Creation, Project Creation, Annotation, Validation, and Labelling processes.

+This was done as a project under the Software Quality Assurance course (CSE434) at North South University.